 Your days outside the UK should be long enough to count as within the ‘eligible period’, which means you should be outside the UK for the majority of the tax year.

-The deadline for filing your UK tax return is the 31st January following the end of the tax year.
+There is a time limit that you can claim SED.
+The deadline for filing your UK tax return is the 31st of January following the end of the tax year.

 For the tax year 2021 to 2022, you can claim a seafarer tax refund by filing a seafarer tax return after the 6th April 2021 until 31st January 2022.